sdtemple/how-to-use-ai/README.md

     - Connecting Copilot with VS code [here](https://code.visualstudio.com/docs/copilot/setup)
 2. Set up the repository:
     - On GitHub, fork [https://github.com/sdtemple/how-to-use-ai](https://github.com/sdtemple/how-to-use-ai).
 This is a button you click.
-    - In VS Code, you can enter the Terminal with the hot-key `Ctrl \``.
+    - In VS Code, you can enter the Terminal with the hot-key `Ctrl + backtick`.
     - On the Terminal, run `git clone https://github.com/your-username/how-to-use-ai.git`
     - Create a branch for your answers `git checkout -b my-answers`
     - Finally, `git push --set-upstream origin my-answers`